KirstieJane/NeuropixelAnalyses/README.md

 ## Status

-Currently hosted on Binder
+- :bug: Key bugs are on logistic-regression branch
-:bug: Key bugs are on logistic-regression branch
+- :bug: Having a few sticking points reshaping the data for a LogReg